devrock20/Spotify/README.md

 <img src=https://github.com/devrock20/Spotify/blob/main/img/valence.png width="800px">

 ### 3. Machine Learning
-We have compared ARIMA, SARIMAX and FB Prophet model to forecast the data and evaluate each models performance.
+We have compared ARIMA, SARIMAX and FB Prophet models to forecast the data and evaluate each model's performance.
 Below is a short description of the models we used.
 * Train/Test – The dataset was split into training and testing datasets with the testing dataset being the latest 20 weeks in the dataset and the training dataset being everything before those 20 weeks.
 * Prophet – Prophet is open-source software released by Facebook.
 It is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 * ARIMA – (Auto regressive integrated moving average model) is a time series model which is used for forecasting and analyzing time series data.
-It is based on the idea that previous values has some intrinsic information that can be used for predicting future values.
-It has three components namely AR - Autoregression, I - Integrated and MA-Moving Average.
+It is based on the idea that previous values have some intrinsic information that can be used for predicting future values.
+It has three components namely AR-Autoregression, I-Integrated and MA-Moving Average.
 * SARIMAX (Seasonal Auto Regressive Integrated Moving Averages with Exogenous Factors) - A seasonal ARIMA model is formed by including additional seasonal terms in the ARIMA models.
-The Covid-19 cases has been used as Exogenous factor
+The Covid-19 features have been used as the Exogenous factor for the model.

 ### 4. Evaluation